Our Solar System

 Our sun is a star that is alive and makes lots of energy.
 It is yellow and medium in size.
 The sun is still young enough to last at least 5 billion years.
 Our sun is the center of our solar system with planets circling around it.

-There are 5 dwarf planets in our solar system.
+There are 5 dwarf planets that are in our solar system.
 Dwarf planets are smaller celestial, round bodies that are not considered moons.
 They orbit the sun like larger planets.
 The difference between dwarf planets and planets is their size.

 The moon circles the earth.
 The moon orbits the earth in less than 27 days.
 There are 13 lunar cycles during the earth’s solar year.
 The moon changes each night depending on how much light it is reflecting from the sun.
 The moon reflects sunlight like a mirror.